flowinquiry/spring-testcontainers/README.md

 * Manual configuration for container-based testing

-These examples provide a good starting point for integrating TestContainers-Ext into your own projects.
+These examples provide a good starting point for integrating Spring-TestContainers into your own projects.

 ## Contributing